-See Also: Frequently Asked Questions in the Database Vault Release Notes for a checklist of the preinstallation requirements
+See Also: Frequently Asked Questions in the Oracle Database Vault Release Notes for Solaris Operating System (SPARC 64-Bit) for a checklist of the preinstallation requirements

 - 2. Log in as the Oracle software owner user (typically oracle). - 3.
 To start Oracle Universal Installer in silent mode, enter a command similar to the following: